I cannot believe they went ahead without me. I know the Golden Rule of Bushwalking:

 But lunch had been two hours ago and now adding to my exhaustion was the rain, increasing the weight of everything.
 Me, my backpack, my shoes.
 And we had commenced the climb out of the ravine.
 A segment of the walk that I had been dreading all day.

-Trudging along, gasping for breath that seem to move just beyond my reach, I knew I couldn’t keep going.
+Trudging along, gasping for breath that seems to move just beyond my reach, I knew I couldn’t keep going.
 I’d lost sight of the walker in front of me ages ago and my husband had said he would go on ahead to ask the leader to slow down.

 The tail-ender, the ‘senior’ walker assigned to the end of the group, wasn’t impressed with the slow pace I was setting.
 I could tell he was becoming impatient with me and now he seemed furious that I’d stopped moving altogether.